uniquid/developer-wiki/architecture.md

  --------------------------------------------- ---------------------------- ------------------------ |
 ```

 Please note that this new block on top of the communication helper is not real part of the UniquID library.
-The implementor can create a new layer in any technology he wishes and replace it.
+The implementor is free to override it with any implementation he wishes, but he has to re-implement all the messages for the System Reserved functions.
-However, for simple implementation he can reuse what UniquID already created.
+For simple implementation he can just use what UniquID already created.
+This is why UniquID ships this layer as part of the library.

 Finally, every Entity always has the Provider functionality for the System Reserved functions to allow the framework to work correctly.